Lacking the possibilities of projecting rural areas into the future.

 Urban standards applied to rural challenges.

-Spatial and social planning related to rural areas are constantly applying urban standards for solutions which tend to result in the reproduction social and economical inequalities between the rural and the city.
+Spatial and social planning for rural areas continues to apply urban solutions which tend to reproduce social and economical inequalities between rural and urban communities.

-There is a crucial need for capacity building among architects and spatial planners when it comes to understanding and tackling the above mentioned challenges in the Baltic Sea Region.
-In order to develop an inclusive design for rural areas, stakeholders needs to settle a transnational and transdisciplinary matrix with the goal of connecting both challenges and possibilities in order to facilitate a coherent way for how to view, listen and design.
+There is an urgent need for capacity building among architects and spatial planners when it comes to understanding and tackling the above mentioned challenges in the Baltic Sea Region.
+In order to develop an inclusive design for rural areas, stakeholders needs to settle a transnational and transdisciplinary matrix with the goal of connecting both challenges and possibilities in order to facilitate a coherent way for how to view, listen and design with and for communities in rural areas.

 Lack of tools for how to view, listen and design for the rural.